 Legal Father vs. Biological Father

-If the mother of the child is unwilling to sign a voluntary acknowledgement agreement and will not submit to a DNA test, the potential father can file the paternity action.
+If the mother of the child is unwilling to sign a voluntary acknowledgment agreement and will not submit to a DNA test, the potential father can file the paternity action.

 Other parties that can begin a paternity action are: